Ga Tech schedules football games against Alabama, Ga State

 Georgia Tech also agreed to its first-ever games against Atlanta school Georgia State, which has only been playing football since 2010.
 The teams will meet in 2024 at Bobby Dodd Stadium, and the Yellow Jackets will make the short trip to Georgia State Stadium – formerly Turner Field – in 2026.

-Georgia Tech coach Geoff Collins noted the close ties that once existed with the Crimson Tide.
+Georgia Tech athletic director Todd Stansbury noted the close ties that once existed with the Crimson Tide.

-”It will be a lot of fun to square off in a neighborhood match-up,” Collins said.
+”It will be a lot of fun to square off in a neighborhood match-up,” Stansbury said.

 —